jordan-f-21/To-Do-App/README.md

 # To-Do-App
-A simple to-do-app using SQL, HTML, CSS, Flask
+A simple to-do-app using Flask, SQLite, HTML, CSS, and Javascript.